samuelsilvapd61/RoomSchedulerApi/README.md

 The company needs a solution to prevent these occurrences, some way to provide the employees the possibility to reserve a room for a specific day.
 The company wants a software able to manage the schedules, preventing its employees to schedule the same room at the same day.
 That way, the employees can plan better their meetings or general activities.

-Thinking about that, RoomScheduleApi is a software created to manage schedules of rooms.
+Thinking about that, RoomSchedulerApi is a software created to manage schedules of rooms.
 The user can log in, list the existing rooms, see their available dates, and make reservations.
 Moreover, there will be admin users, that have some extra powers.
-In addiction, when some specific events occur, users receive emails to be informed.
+In addition, when some specific events occur, users receive emails to be informed.

 ---